DeltaCopy/archlinux-kernel-manager/README.md

 # Arch Linux Kernel Manager

-A GTK4 Python application used to install/remove Linux kernels on an Arch based system.
+A GTK4 Python3 application used to install/remove Linux kernels on an Arch based system.

 # Official Kernels